Three Crowns of the Sailor

-Three Crowns of the Sailor (Les trois couronnes du matelot) is a 1983 French fabulist film with surrealist and oneiric flourishes written and directed by Chilean director Raúl Ruiz.
+Three Crowns of the Sailor (Les trois couronnes du matelot) is a 1982 French fabulist film with surrealist and oneiric flourishes written and directed by Chilean director Raúl Ruiz.

 Plot

-The film opens in black and white with the motiveless murder of a professor by his student in Warsaw in 1958.
+The film opens in black and white with the motiveless murder of a professor by his student in an unnamed Polish seaport in 1958.
 The student walks through the war-torn streets whereupon he meets a sailor who offers him passage from the country through a job on board a ship.
 They go into a dancehall to wine and dine while they negotiate the deal; the student agrees to listen to the sailor's life story as part of the payment and then to give him three Danish crowns.

 The sailor tells his story – depicted in colour – but is interrupted on several occasions by the student who either questions his logic or complains that he has heard this story told time and again.
 The story begins in Valparaíso where, in search of employment, the sailor is told about a possible place on board a ship called the Funchalense by a local swindler known as "the blind man", whom he later finds stabbed and dying.
 The sailor brushes this off and obtains the berth before bidding a fond farewell to his mother and sister.
 He then describes his new crewmates, whose bodies are tattooed with solitary letters of the alphabet.
 They eat (though salt is forbidden on board) and they never defecate, sweating maggots.
 One throws himself overboard, yet the next day he is back on deck, saying that it was "The Other" who jumped into the sea.
 On another occasion, the sailor himself is trapped inside the body of "The Other", and as he wanders around the boat in bewilderment, encounters multiple visions of himself from this alternative perspective.